-The Revery Alone.
+The Revery Alone

 A stereoscopic piece the work is a seven minute looped 3d dance installation that is projected onto the ceiling.
-The audience lying underneath on the ground and wearing red/blue anaglyph glasses - see what appears to be a solid three dimensional dancer hanging from the ceiling.
+The audience lying underneath and wearing red/blue anaglyph glasses - see what appears to be a solid three dimensional dancer hanging from the ceiling.
 The piece develops and expands the techniques both filmic and choreographic of Cowie’s previous installation - In the Flesh

 The Revery Alone explores in a meditative way a slow lyrical choreography that exposes the performing body in a sculptural manner and features as solo performer former Bejart dancer Eleonore Ansari.